civol/HDLRuby/README.md

 end
 ```

+_Example 3: Reversing a String in Memory_

-The third one reverses the content of memory `mem` (the result will be "!dlrow olleH"):
+This sequencer reverses the contents of memory `mem`.
+The final result will be "!dlrow olleH":

 ```ruby
 inner :clk, :start